 Starting and/or maintaining a relationship might seem low on the priority list when there are so many other things going on in life after an injury.
 But your role here is to recognize that all relationships need to be nurtured.
 Whether it’s with your partner (if you have one), friends or family, support from others is a key element to success in adapting to the changes you will have to face through your life with a spinal cord injury.

 Maintaining or initiating a relationship can seem difficult.
 However, spinal cord injury does not limit your ability to be a partner.
-Despite your physical changes, it’s important to remember that sexuality comes from within.
+Despite your physical changes, it’s important to remember sexuality comes from within.
 The process of starting and keeping a relationship can often take time and can involve taking some risks and pushing yourself outside your comfort zone.
 You may experience ups and downs along the way but keep trying.
 Approaching relationships with kindness and patience can make this process smoother; try to bring people closer rather than push people away.

 To Post?
 Or Not to Post?
-The Weird World of Online Dating – by Alexandra Stoffel, Push Living.
+The Weird World of Online Dating – Alexandra Stoffel, Push Living.

-Online Dating Stories – The Spin Peer stories.
+Online Dating Stories – Peer stories, The Spin.